Roundups/tools

 SEOptimer

-Best for: Local SEO audit and reporting
+Best for: Local SEO audits and reporting

 Pricing: DIY SEO: $29/month; White Label: $39/month; White Label & Embedding: $59/month.
-All plans include 14-day free trial.
+All plans include a 14-day free trial.

 Key features: